-Investors are on the edge of their collective seats, hoping that Hibbett Sports (NAS: HIBB) will top analyst expectations for the fourth consecutive quarter.
-The company will unveil its latest earnings on Friday.
-Hibbett Sports is an operator of sporting goods retail stores in small- to mid-sized markets in the United States.
+Watch Hibbett Sports' (NAS: HIBB) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
+The company will unveil its latest earnings on Friday, March 9.
+Hibbett Sports is an operator of sporting goods retail stores in small to mid-sized markets predominately in the Southeast, Southwest, Mid-Atlantic, and lower Midwest regions of the United States.

 What analysts say: